-Simon Kaye, Journey Consultancy strategy director, on how investors can maximise revenue.
+Simon Kaye, Journey's Strategy Director, on how investors can maximise revenue.

 Boutique hotels are capable of maximising considerable income within a relatively stable and predictable market demand that benefits from peak periods throughout the year.
 The boutique hotel market was estimated at US$93.37bn in 2022, with projections of US$115.80bn by 2032, at a CAGR of 6.7%.